Curricular Education Programs

 • The Eagleton Internship Seminar will count toward major/minor credit except if:

-• The student has already taken two (2) 790 internships in political science, independent study OR research courses, then the Eagleton internship course will NOT count towards the major or minor.
+• The student has already taken two (2) 790 internships in political science, independent study, OR research courses, then the Eagleton internship course will NOT count towards the major or minor.

 • Political Science MINORS should NOT take a 395 seminar in political sciences even if the instructor gives them a special permission number because it will not count toward the Political Science minor.